MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Partner Worried`
 `Partner Name`: Who could it be?

+`Charizard Happy`
-Alakazam Happy: Hahaha!
+`Charizard Name`: Hahaha!
 It must be bashful.
 Let it be.

 `Alakazam Normal`
 `Alakazam Name`: Now...
 I must ask you this one last time.